MicrosoftDocs/power-platform/power-platform/admin/analytics-common-data-service.md

  ![Customer Data Service analytics Home Section](./media/organization-insights-home-section.png "Customer Data Service analytics Home Section")

 ### About this dashboard
- This is the default dashboard that provides information on the number of active Common Data Service for Apps users, storage usage, the most active workflows, and more.
+ This is the default dashboard that provides information on the number of active Common Data Service users, storage usage, the most active workflows, and more.

 ### What's included in this dashboard